Art student determined to complete studies

 “Next, I want to create some studies based on Hurvin Anderson - I’ve been interested in this abstract style and am wondering if people look at the environment in a more abstract way.”

-“I think I’m going to Nottingham Trent university, I’m not 100er cent sure yet but I believe university will be good for me to develop my art and learn even more."
+“I think I’m going to Nottingham Trent university, I’m not 100 per cent sure yet but I believe university will be good for me to develop my art and learn even more."

 Telford College art tutor Simon Wilks said: “Hayley has always demonstrated a passion and love of fine art.